Accenture/accenture.github.io/_drafts/reactlearnings.md

 7. Responsive UI

     It is exceedingly difficult to set absolute styling for everything.
-Options helps greatly with the layout.
+Options help greatly with the layout.
 Third-party plugins like [react-native-resposive]( https://www.npmjs.com/package/react-native-responsive) will also help.

 8. Imports with exports

-    For every imported library, make sure there are also exports for components in those lib JS files.
+    For every imported library, make sure there are also exports for components in those library JS files.
 9. Scalable vector graphics support

     There is no direct support for scalable vector graphics (SVG).
 Please use third-party plugins like [react-native-svg](https://github.com/react-native-community/react-native-svg), which provides a SVG interface for both iOS and Android.